List of Causeway programs and services

 - Employment planning and assessments: Each participant is assisted in developing an employment plan tailored to their skills and goals.

 - Job placement: Participants are supported in finding competitive employment.
 Services may include on-the-job training, job trials and job coaching.
 Interview, resume and job-search skills are acquired in this process to ensure the future success of the participant.

 - Job retention: Job coaches follow up with participants who have found work, to provide support throughout the transition to employment.

 Participants in the Employment Supports Program have moved into competitive employment in full and part time positions in a variety of industries.
 In addition, our clients have access to additional Causeway services, including our Wellness program and access to community supports.

-ESP is funded by the Ministry of Community and Social Services.
+ESP is funded by the Ministry of Children, Community and Social Services.